 You may have heard a lot of people say that colonoscopy is a terrible experience.
-They often say the worse part of it is not the procedure it self, but the fact that you have to take a laxative to clean your bowels.
+They often say the worse part of it is not the procedure itself, but the fact that you have to take a laxative to clean your bowls.

 Yes.
 Before you have a colonoscopy, you will be given a "colon prep" to clean out the colon.

 Colon prep is done by using a form of laxative called PEG-based laxative.
 You would be instructed to buy one yourself from your local pharmacy or online.
 They come in different brand names, and these names may be different depending on where you live.
 Popular preparations include Peglyte, Colyte and Golytely.

 There are universally accepted colonoscopy preparation kits that you can get online containing Miralax and Dulcolax.
 This kit is usually acceptable for most colonoscopies - be sure to clarify with your endoscopist if they are happy with you using this kit.
 You can also get the Miralax and Dulcolax Colonoscopy Prep Kit for diabetes if you suffer from diabetes.